Capital One $9.6M ERISA Settlement — Automatic Payment

 If you still have an active account in the Plan (meaning your account has a balance greater than $0), your share of the settlement will be deposited directly into your Plan account and invested according to your current investment elections.

 If you are a former participant (your account is closed or has a $0 balance), you will receive a check mailed directly to you by the settlement administrator.
 Checks are valid for 180 days.
-If you are a former participant, make sure the Plan has your current address.
-Contact Class Counsel at settlement@capozziadler.com if you need to update your information.
+If you are a former participant, make sure the Plan has your current address so your check reaches you — you can reach the settlement administrator through the official settlement website.

 Your payment depends on how long you participated in the Plan during the class period.
 The settlement administrator calculates your share based on the number of years you had a positive account balance in the Plan between November 2018 and January 2026, relative to all other class members.
 The longer you participated, the larger your proportional share.

 The total settlement fund is $9,600,000.
-After attorneys' fees (up to $3,200,000), litigation expenses (up to $50,000), case contribution awards (up to $5,000 per plaintiff, for 9 plaintiffs), and administration costs are deducted, the remaining "Net Settlement Amount" is divided among class members.
+After attorneys' fees (up to $3,200,000), litigation expenses (up to $50,000), case contribution awards (up to $5,000 per plaintiff), and administration costs are deducted, the remaining "Net Settlement Amount" is divided among class members.
 Former participants whose share calculates to $5 or less will not receive a distribution.

 Can I Opt Out?